Icarus Transfigured by m. l. teague (page 6)

 Self-reliance notwithstanding, Aiden was a lackluster student at the beginning, especially in math and grammar, and was placed in the “second reading group” until the sixth grade.
 His interests offset his deficits, with his gift for geography and an encyclopedic memory for trivia being exemplarily examples.
 Perhaps his most striking contradiction was, in spite of having a large vocabulary, he could barely write before entering college.
 Similarly, he had an aptitude for wordplay and puns, and whether in speech or composition, creative or logical thought, he was never at a loss to express his ideas.

-As with many interests in his life, there was no true attraction in what Aiden chose to pursue prior to it becoming an obsession.
+As with many things in his life, there was no true attraction in what Aiden chose to pursue prior to it becoming an obsession.
 He initially entered junior college at the urging of his mother and, on committing to the scheme of higher education, transferred to a four-year school.
-There he made marked improvement in all subjects, including math.
+There he made marked improvement in all subjects.

-Essentially Aiden was an autodidact, and viewed college as a way to validate what he taught himself.
-His personal projects ran on a different track from his studies, and this was nowhere truer than during his time as a music composition major.
-He jumped from music composition to graphic art to fine art over a ten-year period, and on exiting the world of the university reinvented himself as an alternative cartoonist.
+Aiden viewed college as a way to validate what he taught himself.
+He jumped from music composition to fine art over a ten-year period, and on exiting the world of the university reinvented himself as an alternative cartoonist.
 This late metamorphosis naturally led to him becoming a writer, although he read little for an aspiring author.

 By this evaluation Aiden was an overachiever when it came to personal goals, but an underachiever in all else.
 In sum, the breadth of his ability was as much a cause for distraction as it was a virtue.
 He could only be fanatical about one discipline at a time, making it all but impossible for him to multitask, prioritize, or envision a long-term goal.
 This compulsion partly explained why he never sought a career in anything he did, although his intolerance of criticism, and reluctance to share his accomplishments with others, equally contributed to this outcome.